-Silicone gel-filled implants were approved in the United States in November 2006.
+Silicone gel-filled implants are available in the United States as of November 2006.
 Breast implants that contain silicone gel had been previously restricted by the United States Food and Drug Administration (FDA) since February of 1992 to women who are participating in approved study programs with specific criteria that includes them.
-The Doctor was approved to use the Silicone Gel implants and has done so since 2001.
+Dr. Taylor was approved to use the Silicone Gel implants and has done so since 2001.
 Saline-filled breast implants are still widely available for both breast augmentation and reconstruction.
 The implant pros and cons will be discussed at length to help you determine which is the best choice for you.

-EVERY WOMAN IS UNIQUE
+EVERY WOMAN IS UNIQUE-

 And therefore, the operative plan will be unique.
-There are many choices- breast enlargement is accomplished by inserting a breast implant either behind the breast tissue or under the chest muscle.
+There are many choices- your previous surgery for breast enlargement was accomplished by inserting a breast implant either behind the breast tissue or under the chest muscle.
 Incisions are made to keep scars as inconspicuous as possible, usually under the breast.
-The method of inserting and positioning breast implants will depend on your preferences, your anatomy and the Doctor's recommendation.
+Your incision from your primary surgery will be used if possible, usually under the breast.
+Your implants will depend on your preferences, your anatomy and the Doctor's recommendation based on your current situation or what has already transpired.
 The shape and size of the breasts prior to surgery will influence both the recommended treatment and the final results.
-The result is a combination of what you start with, plus the implant.
+No woman has perfect symmetry.
+If the breasts are not the same size or shape before surgery, they will not be completely and perfectly symmetrical afterward!
+Remember, the goal of secondary augmentation is to improve a previous result.